callumflack/callum-flack-design/content/posts/2019-04-29-publishing-your-newsletter-so-you-own-your-writing.comp.md

 published: true
 category: Web development, web publishing
 title: How to publish a newsletter so you own your writing
-lede: You don’t miss good tools until you have to use the old tools.
-When it comes to web development tools and publishing systems, there's a paradigm shift in effect.
-It'll not only make your website a better user experience, it'll be easier to maintain.
-It's just that you may have to wait until your current website system is painful enough before you believe me.
+lede: How I write my newsletter so that I retain an ownership and history of my writing, while reducing the friction of publishing.
+Some helpful tips on using a chain of web tools to streamline publishing and create a focus on writing without resorting to a product platform lock-in.
-readingTime: 2
+readingTime: 5
 ---

  <!-- (that's the crystallised line that clearly defines an idea, found in the littoral zone of one's mind) -->

 I write a newsletter called [The Littoral Line](https://callumflack.design/the-littoral-line).
 It's mostly an outlet for me to summarise and clarify my thoughts about what I've found interesting, and to share them with other people.
 There is otherwise no real strategy.
-I am frankly not interested in growth hacking my way to solopreneurdom, I'm purely interested in ideas and their execution, on the internet.
+I am frankly not interested in growth hacking my human connections, I'm purely interested in ideas and their execution, on the internet.

 I took the road less travelled when I set up my newsletter.
 Partly to play with the available systems.
 Mostly because _I was concerned about owning my writing._ That's not to say I thought it valuable, but that I just don't like the aesthetics of having it locked away on some platform. _I wanted it to be just a folder of files on my computer so that I could simply create a new blank docuemtn and start writing with the least friction possible._ But I also wanted those files to work as a publishing system with the least amount of friction in the process as possible.